gianni-rosato/svt-av1-psy/Docs/Appendix-Reference-Scaling.md

 ## 4. Usage recommendation
 The Random mode is preferred to be used for validation or testing only because it consumes more memory.
-Consider the requirement to interact with super-res, pa ref and recon ref are expended to 2D array (pa ref[9][10] and recon ref[9] [10] might be fully filled) and this calls for more CPU time (scaling the same reference on all different denominator values) but brings no benefit as compared to other modes.
+Consider reference scaling is required to interact with super-res, pa_ref and recon_ref are expended to 2D arrays.
+The super-res denom index is up to 9 (mapping from denom 8 to denom 16), and the resize denom index is up to 10 (mapping from denom 8 to denom 16 and one special index for 3/4 in dynamic mode).
+The pa_ref and the recon_ref might be fully filled, and this calls for more CPU time to scale the same reference with different denominator values, but random mode brings no benefit compared to other modes.

 The Fixed mode with constant QP configuration can achieve the target to work with a narrow bandwidth with acceptable quality.
+The video quality goes down with lower scaling ratio, it is recommended to set higher scaling ratio (8/9 or 8/10) for key frames and lower scaling ratio (8/13 to 8/16) for non-key frames.
+It can balance between bit-rate and quality.
+The settings of lower ratio for key frames and higher ratio for non-key frames are not recommended, because the smaller key frames will lose too many details in scaling yet they are always referred by other frames.

 The Dynamic mode only works with 1-Pass CBR low-delay configuration, any settings in conflict with those will make dynamic mode to be rejected.
 The new